2017–2019 Belgian football fraud scandal: Investigation

-October 10, 2018 searches
+10 October 2018 searches

 On October 10, 2018, the federal police searched 44 buildings across Belgium, mostly focused on football club headquarters and suspect's residences.
-The headquarters of RSC Anderlecht, Club Brugge, KRC Genk, KV Kortrijk, KV Mechelen, KV Oostende, Sporting Lokeren, AA Gent, and Standard de Liège were searched.
+The headquarters of RSC Anderlecht, Club Brugge, KRC Genk, KV Kortrijk, KV Mechelen, KV Oostende, Sporting Lokeren, AA Gent, and Standard Liège were searched.
 During these searches, documents and contracts pertaining to player agents Mogi Bayat and Deljan Veljkovic were seized.
 3 luxury watches were seized as well.
 Simultaneously, residences of club board members, player agents, referees, a former lawyer, journalists and a manager were searched.
 Further raids occurred at an accountancy bureau and 2 jewelry stores.
 During these raids, empty luxury watch boxes valued at 8 million euros, jewels, luxury watches, and cash were seized.
 As a result of these searches, 28 people were arrested, most of them very early in the morning.

-Internationally, 14 locations were searched in 6 other countries: France, Luxembourg, Cyprus, Montenegro, Serbia, and Macedonia.
+Internationally, 14 locations were searched in 6 other countries: France, Luxembourg, Cyprus, Montenegro, Serbia, and North Macedonia.
 During these searches, coordinated by Eurojust, documents and assets on bank accounts and in safes worth a total amount of 3.6 million euros were seized.
 No arrests were made during the searches at banks and a company in Luxembourg.
 In Cyprus, a 52-year-old man was arrested on a European arrest warrant, with extradition procedures underway.
 More than 15 Cypriot police officers, and two Belgian investigators were involved in the searches of four properties in Nicosia and Famagusta, where four computers, two laptops, two iPads, and documents were seized.
 Six locations in the cities Belgrade and Niš, Serbia, were searched, resulting in the seizure of up to €800,000 which allegedly originated from organized crime in Belgium.
-Uros Jankovic, business associate of Dejan Veljkovic, was also arrested Wednesday in Belgrade and ordered to be extradited.
+Uros Jankovic, business associate of Dejan Veljković, was also arrested Wednesday in Belgrade and ordered to be extradited.
 4 people were arrested during these international searches, and 2 European arrest warrants were issued.

 In total, 184 Belgian and 36 foreign police officers participated in the searches, in Belgium and abroad.

 Because of the size and scope of the investigation, as well as the number of suspects arrested after the searches, up to 3 examining magistrates were working concurrently to process those arrested.
 Multiple examining magistrates being assigned to a single investigation is very unusual in Belgium, with the exception of terrorism cases.